How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings - post

 • professional development progress through completed trainings and records

-• college progress through Rasmussen partnership benefits, and for some students, college credit
+• college progress through Rasmussen Alliance benefits and, for some students, possible college credit

 How are CEUs different from college credits?